leoguignard/SVF2MaMuT/README.md

 # svf2MaMuT

-Script that write a MaMuT file from the output of the Statistical Vector Flow analysis described in [...]
+Script that write a MaMuT file from the output of the Statistical Vector Flow analysis described in *In toto imaging and reconstruction of post-implantation mouse development at the single-cell level*
 This script is largely inspired by the code to write simi data to MaMuT that [Bruno C. Vellutini wrote](https://github.com/nelas/simi.py).

 # Usage